sham-404/roxie/README.md

 ## Usage

-After building, the engine executable will be located at the current dir (name differes based on the build):
+After building, the engine executable will be available in the project directory (the filename depends on the selected build target).

 ```text
 ./roxie*